abpio/abp-commercial-docs/en/modules/gdpr.md

 #### Installation

-In order to configure the application to use the `GdprModule`, you first need to import `GdprConfigModule` from `@volo/abp.ng.gdpr/config` to root module. `GdprConfigModule` has a static `forRoot` method which you should call for a proper configuration.
+In order to configure the application to use the `GdprModule`, you first need to import `GdprConfigModule` from `@volo/abp.ng.gdpr/config` to the root module. `GdprConfigModule` has a static `forRoot` method which you should call for a proper configuration.

 ```js
 // app.module.ts